Becoming the One Who Stayed: a Poem on Transition

 Poet’s Note

 This piece reflects the emotional distance between who I once had to present to the world and who I am now.
 Transition changed more than my gender marker, it changed the way I experience joy, community, and the possibility of being fully present in my own story.
 The person I used to perform was not false because she lacked meaning, she was necessary for survival.
 Letting her go was not an act of rejection.
-Simply put it was an act of becoming.
+Simply put, it was an act of becoming.

 Transition did not simply alter how I am seen, it reshaped how I exist within my own life.
 It gave me permission to stop negotiating with survival and start building something steadier, something honest.
 The person I am now is not separate from who I was, but proof that endurance can become arrival.